 Step 5: Submit Your Application and Wait

-After you have finished all the steps and submitted your application, you will need to wait for the university to review it.
-This process may take a few weeks or even months, so be patient.
-Once they have made their decision, you will receive an admissions update.
+After you have completed all the steps and submitted your application, the university will review your file.
+This process may take several weeks or months, depending on the institution, the program, and whether your file is complete.
+Once the university has made its decision, you will receive an admissions update or decision letter.

 FAQs: Bachelor’s Application Process in Belgium